Alrighttt/sia_adaptor_sig_study/adaptor_sig_protocol/AliceStartsWithBTC.md

 # Alice starts with BTC.

-- S_A - Alice ed25519 private key which may be leaked to Bob
 - S_B - Bob ed25519 private key which may be leaked to Alice
+- S_A - Alice ed25519 private key which may be combined with Bob's S_B to spend funds

 - A - Alice ed25519 private key - not ever leaked to Bob
 - B - Bob ed25519 private key - not ever leaked to Alice